 - 1/2 teaspoon sea salt Add to list

-- 2 to 3 green onions Add to list
+- 2 to 3 green onions, chopped Add to list

-- 3 tablespoons sesame oil or extra virgin olive oil Add to list
+- 3 tablespoons sesame or extra virgin olive oil Add to list

-- 2 tablespoons brown rice vinegar, apple cider vinegar or white balsamic vinegar Add to list
+- 2 tablespoons brown rice, apple cider or white balsamic vinegar Add to list

-- Optional ingredients: zucchini, mushrooms, red pepper flakes, hijiki, almonds, broccoli Add to list
+- Zucchini, mushrooms, red pepper flakes, hijiki, almonds and broccoli (optional) Add to list

 Let millet cool slightly then mix together remaining ingredients while warm for a hot side dish or allow to cool completely for a chilled salad.
 Leftovers can be kept refrigerated for 3 to 4 days.